Scenarios

 end

-Through Graph-ql, you can get the concepts through the following query:
+Through Graph-ql, you can get the concepts with the following query:

 query MyQuery {